Last updated on 9 February 2021

 While the list is pretty large, we’ve listed some of the broader categories of heart disease and their causes.

 The coronary arteries supply the heart with nutrients and oxygen by circulating blood.
 Cardiovascular diseases occur when these arteries can get clogged up with plaque from cholesterol and fatty deposits.
 You may want to be mindful of this if you’re a meat lover or consume a lot of animal-based products like eggs and milk.

 If a blood clot occurs, blood flow is restricted, potentially causing a heart attack.

-Symptoms to be wary of include:
+Symptoms of coronary artery disease include: